leofansq/Repository_Intelligent_Vehicle/README.md

 # Intelligent Vehicles (Basic Version)

-This is a repertory for the basic version of intelligent vehicles, which is on the basis of the trajectory tracking.
+This is a repository for the basic version of intelligent vehicles, which is on the basis of the trajectory tracking.
 It is mainly used to organize my open-sourced projects, and contains several related projects, researches, and tools of mine.
 Have fun with these :)

 ## Technical Solution